 Time Away From My Children

-After being in the bubble of babyhood for so long, I’m starting to rediscover who I am as a person.
-I am a mom and I LOVE that role endlessly, but I have reached a point in life/adulthood/motherhood/womanhood where I need to be recognized for more than just this.
-I have started to realize that I find satisfaction and fulfillment in things outside of motherhood.
+I’m starting to rediscover who I am as a person.
+I am a mom and I LOVE that role.
+But I have reached a point in my life where I need recognition for more than just this.
+I have started to realize that I find satisfaction and fulfillment in things outside of being a mom.
 Some of these things *gasp* don’t involve my children at all.
-I like to be able to go out to lunch, dinner, or coffee with a friend.
-I like to shower alone.
-I love working on my blog.
+I like to go out to lunch, dinner, or coffee with a friend, shower alone or work on my blog.
 I could go on.

-This year my boys will be 4 and 2.
+This year my boys will be 5 and 3.
 They aren’t babies anymore.
+My almost 3 year old is less and less toddler every day.
 In addition to me rediscovering myself, I’m realizing what an impact other have on their lives.
-I don’t think interaction with different people was so important when they were babies.
+I didn’t think interaction with different people was so important when they were babies.
 Now, everyone they spend time with makes an imprint on them.
 Since we plan on homeschooling, this is extra important for my boys.
-I have always felt super socially awkward, especially around new people or big groups.
 I want my boys to feel comfortable and confident making connections with new people and familiar people.
+They get to interact with other kids and people of all ages every single day.

 Discovering The Village